crcdng/tezos-dev-resources/list.md

 * Netezos: "Netezos is a cross-platform Tezos SDK for .NET developers, simplifying the access and interaction with the Tezos blockchain." https://github.com/baking-bad/netezos (MIT License)

 ### JavaScript / Typescript

-* Svelte: "A Svelte template to build awesome dapps on Tezos!" https://github.com/claudebarde/svelte-tezos-template (based on Taquito and Beacon, License missing)

 * Taquito: "A TypeScript library suite for development on the Tezos blockchain." https://tezostaquito.io/ (MIT License) **Taquito is my recommendation for connecting web apps to APIs and to smart contracts written in CamelLIGO on Tezos**